Costa Rica Roadtrip - Part 2

 Travel time: ca. 3:30h

 OMG - we woke up and besides many animals, we spotted toucans and hummingbirds right outside our window!
-While having our morning coffee (or in my case, water), we watched the clouds move in front of the volcano, trying to spot as many creatures as possible.
+While having our morning coffee (or in my case, some tap water), we watched the clouds move in front of the volcano, trying to spot as many creatures as possible.
+Sonia and Dennis had their housing right next to ours, so we were constantly shouting from one terrace to the other, trying to spot whatever animals they had seen.
 We even encountered our first and only snake, right over the breakfast buffet, as well as some fighting iguanas vying for the best sunbathing spot.

 Recommended Activities in La Fortuna: